 Our 24 / 7 service is provided free of charge in communities large and small throughout New Zealand to help victims of serious crime and trauma who are dealing with, in some cases, the worst time of their lives.
 We are an independent organisation that recruits, trains and supervises front-line volunteers who deliver direct support to victims in their home, at police stations, at the scene, in court and in the community.

 Trauma is the emotional response to an extremely negative event.
 While trauma is a normal reaction to a horrible event, the effects can be so severe that they interfere with an individual’s ability to get on with their life.
-Here are some suggestions that might help you cope better with what you’re experiencing: Finding Strength – coping with grief or trauma.
+Here are some suggestions that might help you cope better with what you’re experiencing: Coping with Trauma and When you are grieving.

 Have you been the victim of a crime or trauma (this includes being a witness or family member of a victim)?
 Traumatic events like this can affect people in different ways.
 Here you can read a summary of some common reactions to trauma, and some helpful ways to cope: The Crisis and Trauma Factsheet and see our web page Helping with stress after a disaster.